davidthewatson/davidthewatson.github.io/src/about/index.md

 <img class="portrait" src="/images/dave_moto.jpg"></img>

 Why a motorcycle?
-In shorts and a t-shirt?
+In shorts and a t-shirt with sandals?
 You'll note I'm not actually _riding_ the motorcycle in the picture.
-I commuted for years in heavy city traffic with a helmet, jacket, jeans, gloves, and boots.
+I survived decades  commuting in city traffic with a helmet, jacket, jeans, gloves, and boots.

-Dress for the fall, not for the ride.

-You won't see me on a _moving_ motorcycle in shorts, sandals, and a t-shirt.

-At any rate, I've been obsessed with locomotion since I learned to ride a bike the summer before kindergarten.

-I learned to skate the previous winter.
-Dad filled the backyard with water and let it freeze.
+I've been obsessed with locomotion since I learned to ride a bike the summer before kindergarten.
+I learned to skate the prior winter.
+Dad filled the backyard with water and let it freeze into a small but spectacularly groomed hockey.
+Who needed a Zamboni?

-The gap between the hill behind the house and the railroad tracks formed the perfect hockey rink - at least for kids.

-Since winter was actually frigid for months, that frozen pond in the yard would be as solid as the bridge at town's end, which is still there today.

-That bridge is closed to traffic but stands as a testament to the quality of steel that once grew here like a carefully cultivated garden.

-The kind of improvisational insight that produced that backyard hockey rink would influence my life repeatedly without me ever realizing its genesis.
+The kind of improvisational impetus that produced that backyard hockey rink would influence my life repeatedly without me ever grasping its origin.

-So I went from walking everywhere with grandpa - he didn't have a driver's license - to watch pony league games.

-But I disliked baseball.
-It moved too slowly for my bike-racing-and-hockey, risk-over-reward brain.

 I eventually started running since walking seemed to take so much time.
-Now it's slow jogging.
+Now it's [slow jogging](https://slowjogginginternational.com/).

-Bicycles remained a constant as I commuted 20 miles a day from the suburbs into the city only ten years ago.
+Bicycles remained a constant as I commuted through city neighborhoods just a few years ago.
+I still miss dodging buses and pedestrians.

-Motorcycles too have been a constant when I commuted nearly 100 miles a day into the city - a crazy commute that I deemed too far to bicycle, but pondered.
+I have a garage full of bicyles and a motorcycle, but I'm trying to do more with less.

-I walked to work when I lived in the city.
-Those were halcyon days since they quietly longed to be the small town America we'd left behind in Pleasantville.
+I walked to work when I lived in the city but I still walk to the bakery and the barber.